Start your FREE Enquiry

 What is cerebral palsy?

 Cerebral palsy is the medical term used to cover a range of neurological conditions, which affect a person’s coordination, muscle control, reflexes, posture and balance.
-It is caused by damage to a baby’s brain before, during or soon after birth.
+It is often caused by damage to a baby’s brain before, during or soon after birth.

 If your child has cerebral palsy as the result of the negligent actions of medical practitioners you could be eligible to make a claim.
 Children with the condition often have complex medical needs, involving ongoing rehabilitation, treatment and sometimes the need for home adaptions and mobility aids.
 Compensation can be used to help pay for such treatment.